alexispomares/aleph-zero-validator/README.md

 git pull

-./run_node.sh -n {{yourNodeName}} --ip {{yourPublicIp}} --mainnet cd ..
+./run_node.sh -n {{yourNodeName}} --ip {{yourPublicIp}} --mainnet
 ```

 ## Staying Updated

-Lastly, validating transactions in a blockchain is a low-maintenance effort, but it still requires keeping an eye out for updates (or incidents) from time to time.
+Lastly, keeping a node to validate blockchain transactions is a relatively low-maintenance effort, but it still requires keeping an eye out for updates (or incidents) from time to time.

 I recommend setting up a Telegram alert with [Azero.live](https://docs.alephzero.org/aleph-zero/account/telegram-notifications) so that their bot notifies you if your node would ever stop producing blocks for any reason.
 The process is really quick (< 3 minutes), simple, and free!